section-engineering-education/engineering-education/authors/sandra-moringa/index.md

 title: Sandra Moringa
 type: engineering-education/author
 ---

-Sandra Moringa is an Information Technology student who had a drive for creating android apps and websites.
+Sandra Moringa is an Information Technology student who has a drive for creating Android apps and websites.
 She loves reading articles on CyberSecurity.